 Potato Asparagus Salad

-This simple recipe for a potato asparagus salad will give you a super-looking plate of food that is great as a starter or appetizer, as a side dish, or even as a snack.
+This simple recipe for a potato asparagus salad gives you a super-looking plate of food that is great as a starter or appetizer, as a side dish, or even as a snack.

 In this recipe, I have used green asparagus tips and some Maris Piper potatoes, as that is what I could find in my local Aldi supermarket.
 But you can also use white asparagus if you prefer, or even some tasty new potatoes – use whatever you can find locally.